Sign Up Free!

 What is Centralized Procurement?

-Centralized procurement means that all goods and services for the company are purchased at the headquarters level.
+All goods and services for the company are purchased at the headquarters level.

 For example, a company decides to standardize its cleaning services across 20 different office locations.
 The centralized procurement team scopes out the project, approaches the market, evaluates suppliers, negotiates a volume discount, and awards the contract to a single supplier.